How to Trim Hedges

 Time Required: 2-4 hours

-This guide will provide tips on pruning hedges and instructions on how to shape them like a professional.
+This guide will provide tips on how to prune shrubs and instructions on how to trim hedges.

-The first step is choosing a hedge trimmer that fits your needs.
+The first step is choosing the right types of hedge trimmers to fit your needs.
 Corded and cordless electric varieties are best suited for small to medium-sized hedges, while gas trimmers are designed to accommodate a wider surface area.
-Whichever style you choose, pick one with blades large enough to cut your hedges efficiently.
+Whichever style you choose, pick one with blades large enough for efficient hedge trimming.